Doctor of Audiology (Au.D.) Program

 Application for Graduation and Diploma

 at the beginning of the semester in which they intend to graduate.
-The application deadline for the Spring 2015 semester will be in (date to be announced).
+The application deadline for May 2015 graduation is .

 All students in the Au.D. program must be full-time in residence during the program of study.
 The minimum duration for graduate study is eleven consecutive semesters (including summer sessions).
 Beginning with the Fall 2014 semester, all full-time WVU students must be covered by some form of health insurance.

 In accordance with ASHA, it is the position of the Au.D. program that professional competence in providing services to individuals with communication disorders requires cultural competence as well.
 The Program thus supports ASHA’s position statement on Cultural Competence in Professional Service Delivery and encourages all students and professionals to use ASHA’s Cultural Competence Checklist: Service Delivery.